Link copied to your clipboard

 Home equity loan

 A home equity loan is an installment loan that uses your home’s equity as collateral.
-Home equity loans have repayment terms usually ranging from five to 30 years.
+Home equity loans have repayment terms usually ranging from 5 to 30 years.
 Rates for home equity loans are usually fixed, which means payments will remain the same during the entire term.

 Home equity loans can be used for necessary home repairs or remodeling projects, but many homeowners use the funds to pay for education expenses, invest in a new business or buy more property.